rogeriotaques/seed-php/docs/helper-database.md

 #### `insert( string<table> : required, array<data> : required ) : Variant`

-A short call for insert records into any table from connected database.
+A shorthand for insert records into any table from connected database.
 Returns the number os affected records.

-#### `update( string<table> : required, array<data> : required, array<where> : required ) : Variant`
+#### `update( string<table> : required, array<data> : required, array<where> : optional ) : Variant`

-A short call for update records into any table from connected database.
+A shorthand for update records into any table from connected database.
 Returns the number os affected records.

-#### `delete( string<table> : required, array<where> : required ) : Variant`
+#### `delete( string<table> : required, array<where> : optional ) : Variant`

-A short call for delete records from any table from connected database.
+A shorthand for delete records from any table from connected database.
 Returns the number os affected records.

 #### `insertedId() : integer`